Why Is My Newborn Crying When Feeding & How to Calm

 • Breastfeeding: A baby must open their mouth wide to achieve a deep latch, and then use their tongue and facial muscles to compress the milk ducts and stimulate the milk let-down reflex.
 The flow of breast milk starts slower and changes speed over the course of a feeding.

-• Bottle-feeding: With a bottle, milk flows more consistently and with less effort from the baby.
+• Bottle-feeding: With a bottle, milk flows more consistently and with less effort for the baby.
 The baby can often get milk by using less complex muscle movements, essentially just clamping down on the artificial nipple.

 3